mediamonks/react-redux-component-init/README.md

      - `"UNMOUNT"` same as `"BLOCKING"` but it will also unmount the component during re-initialization.
      - `"NEVER"` will only initialize on the server (`initMode == MODE_PREPARE`).
 Initialization will be skipped on the client.
    - `onError` Error handler for errors in `initAction`.
 If given, errors will be swallowed.
+   - `getPrepareKey` A function that generates a "prepare key" that will be used to uniquely identify a component and its props.
+It has the following signature:
+  `({string} componentId, {Array} propsArray) => {string}` This defaults to a function that concatenates the `componentId` and the stringified `propsArray`.
+In most cases, this will ensure that a component instance on the server is matched to the corresponding instance on the client.
+However, if the props are somehow always different between server and client, you may use this function to generate a key that omits that difference.
    - `getInitState` A function that takes the Redux state and returns the init state of the reducer from this module.
 By default, it is assumed the state is under the `init` property.
 If the reducer is included elsewhere, this function can be set to retrieve the state.

 #### example